If you have been asked to be a Guarantor you are probably a parent or close relative/friend of a student.

 A guarantor is someone who agrees to pay for a tenant's rent (and potentially other charges) if they don't/can't pay it.

-We will also check if there are existing county court judgements against your property.
+We will also check if there are existing county court judgments against your property.
 The decision to accept or decline you as the Guarantor falls ultimately to our discretion.

 What is the Guarantor responsible for?

-As the Guarantor, you will be asked to sign a legally binding contract called a Guarantor Agreement.
-Please take a look at our Sample Guarantor Contract.
+As the Guarantor, you will be asked to co-sign the Tenancy Agreement.
+Please take a look at our:

 If you sign this agreement you are: